Peter Uneken

-Petrus "Peter" Wilhelmus Uneken (born 4 February 1972) is a Dutch professional football manager and former player.
+Petrus "Peter" Wilhelmus Uneken (born 4 February 1972) is a Dutch professional football manager and former player who is the manager of club VVV-Venlo.

 Career

 As a player, he played for FC Emmen, FC Den Bosch and Helmond Sport.
 He retired from professional football in 2009, after which he started his coaching career as a youth coach at FC Den Bosch.

 In 2011, he became a youth coach at NEC, where he stayed until 2014.
 He then moved to PSV Eindhoven, also as a youth coach.

 On 18 April 2019, it was announced that he would become head coach of Jong PSV, the club's second team, at the start of the 2019–20 season.
-He left the position ahead of the 2021-22 season, as he was appointed assistant coach of RKC Waalwijk.
+He left the position ahead of the 2021–22 season, as he was appointed assistant coach of RKC Waalwijk.

+On 29 September 2025, Uneken was hired as the head coach of VVV-Venlo until the end of the 2025–26 season.

 Personal life

 His son Jesper Uneken is also a professional footballer.